Importing in our Campaign Manager interface lets you upload your databases and use them in VCC’s own Database section.

-2.2 Keep new only: The import process overwrites entirely the record already existing in the CRM database and keeps the ‘new’ record’s data in the imported file only.
+2.2 Keep new only: The import process overwrites entirely the record already existing in the Campaign Manager database and keeps the ‘new’ record’s data in the imported file only.

-2.3 Override existing: The import process updates the existing record data in the CRM database with the ‘new’ record’s attributes where applicable.
+2.3 Override existing: With the exception of empty values, the import process updates the existing record data in the Campaign Manager database with the ‘new’ record’s attributes.

 Note: In order to enable duplicate handling, you need to have at least one custom field set as unique.
 Learn how to set a field as unique in the Custom Fields chapter above.
 If this is set, then duplicate handling for phone numbers and email addresses is carried out automatically.

 The difference between Keep new only and Override existing